Likenttt/eastlake-cloudflare-worker-short-url/readme.md

 wrangler publish
 ```

-Then create your short url in Fe amdin.
-Have fun~
+Create your short URL in the frontend admin.
+Enjoy!

 ### Notices

 #### Security

-Please use a long username and password that not easily guessed for security concern.
-Besides, use a complex JWT secret.
+Use a long, difficult-to-guess username, password, and JWT secret for security.

-#### Cloudflare free plan limits
+#### Cloudflare Free Plan Limits

-Cloudflare free plan has [limits](https://developers.cloudflare.com/workers/platform/limits/#kv-limits) for kv.
-Especially for the write times.
-Even in paid plan, the write speed for same key is limited to 1 time/second, in which case the click times may not accurate in high cocurrency.
-If you are in **free plan**, click history is not recommended.
+Cloudflare free plan has [limits](https://developers.cloudflare.com/workers/platform/limits/#kv-limits) for KV, especially write times.
+Even in a paid plan, the write speed for the same key is limited to 1 time/second, potentially causing inaccuracies in high concurrency.
+Click history is not recommended for **free plan** users.

-#### Vercel limits
+#### Vercel Limits

-Vercel has limits for free users as well.
-But I don't think it is easily overused.
+Vercel has limits for free users, but it is unlikely to be easily overused.

-### Buy me coffee
+### Support the Project

 <a href="https://www.buymeacoffee.com/lichuanyi" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

-### Credit
+### Credits

 - Vercel
 - GPT-4